jeremiedecock/pyarm/README.md

 ## Description

-Pyarm is a physics simulator which provide an anthropomorphic arm model for experiments on human like motor control.
+Pyarm is a physics simulator which provides an anthropomorphic arm model for experiments on human like motor control.

 The arm model is described in the following technical report (written in